kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

   - Clients may get less critical data in other ways for better performance - monthly reports might not need to be
 - Nodes communicate between themselves, to replicate data and to detect and handle failures

-A network partition is where some or all nodes can't see each other.
-A simple case is where some non-primary nodes are split from the rest:
+A simple kind of network partition is where some non-primary nodes are split from the rest:
 ![Split with primary majority](2019-04-chaos-engineering/resiliency2.png)

 In this case, the left-hand network is OK - clients can still talk to the primary, these nodes might panic a bit: "We can't see some nodes!
 Oh no!" - but you still have more than 50% of the network available.
 This is how consensus systems work - the majority of nodes can see each other, they can maintain consensus about the state of the data.